COVID vaccine mandate takes effect for NYC teachers, staff

 Mayor Bill de Blasio said 95% of the city’s roughly 148,000 public school staffers had received at least one vaccine dose as of Monday morning, including 96% of teachers and 99% of principals.

-Some 43,000 employees have gotten the shots since the mandate was announced Aug.
+Some 43,000 doses have been administered since the mandate was announced Aug.
 23, de Blasio said.

 “Our parents need to know their kids will be safe,” the mayor said.
 “They entrust us with their children.
 That’s what this mandate is all about.
 Every adult in our schools is now vaccinated, and that’s going to be the rule going forward.”

-Note: This story has been corrected to show that 43,000 is the estimated number of vaccine doses administered since Aug.
-23, not the number of employees who have been vaccinated.